aeonix/aeonix.github.io/CONTRIBUTING.md

 * Maintain structure and format conventions already established for text-width, title bolding, etc.
 * Maintain code conventions already established in index.html for new breaks on tags.
 * No images, links, emojis or other elements within the website except for the references which can contain external links and the about section which has a fixed set of links for essential purposes.
-* No additional pages should be added.
+* No additional pages should be added outside of the index.html.
+* Refrain from using references as parts of speech.

 ### References